 TV host Gretchen Carlson joined Fox News in 2005, serving as an anchor of Fox & Friends.
 She remained in that position for 11 years.
 Carlson, Steve Doocy, and Brian Kilmeade became the iconic trio of hosts that started every day (and that Donald Trump watched religiously).
 But in July 2016, Carlson announced that she was no longer with Fox News.

-Carlson alleged that she had been fired because she turned down the sexual advances of the network’s chairman, Roger Ailes.
+Carlson alleged that her contract was not renewed because she turned down the sexual advances of the network’s chairman, Roger Ailes.
 She filed a lawsuit against him immediately, according to Politico.
 Carlson’s lawsuit prompted more women to come forward and allege that Ailes had sexually harassed them.
 This led to Ailes’ resignation.

 Fox News ultimately settled with Carlson, reportedly for $20 million.